aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 The main goal of this example is to provide a base scenario to enable the new users to grow in the number of DCs (Data Centers) and configure the interconnection between different DCs.

 The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering two twin DCs.
 This design will use the EVPN DC GW feature to avoid unnecessary BGP overlay convergence.
-This feature rewrites EVPN routes on a set of devices (called EVPN Gateways) and shows the Gateways the as next hop for advertisements outside of the EVPN domain using a DCI (DC Interconnect).
+This feature rewrites EVPN routes on a set of devices (called EVPN Gateways) and shows the Gateways as the next hop for advertisements outside the EVPN domain using a DCI (DC Interconnect).

 ### DC1